Easter again celebrated globally among COVID-19 restrictions

 "If we are choosing to close down the whole country it's because no area of the country is spared," Macron said.
 "Everywhere the virus is spreading faster and faster and everywhere, hospitalizations are rising."

-Deaths stayed under 375 last week, including 213 Saturday with no data Sunday, and are down from a fall peak of 932 and a record 1,437 on April 15.
+Deaths stayed under 375 in the past week, including 185 Sunday, and are down from a fall peak of 932 and a record 1,437 on April 15.

 Russia's new deaths and cases have been trending down.
 Cases were last above 10,000 on March 14 with Sunday's rise 8,817.